 Books for writers and editors

-- Books on screenwriting, playwriting, radio and video production, and documentary-making
+Books and video on screenwriting, radio and video production, and documentary-making

 Books for science and medical writers

-- Books on the craft of narrative nonfiction
+Books and articles on the craft of narrative nonfiction

 • Memoir writing as discovery